WordPress/performance/README.md

-# WordPress Performance
+# Performance Lab

-Monorepo for the [WordPress Performance Group](https://make.wordpress.org/core/tag/performance/), primarily for the overall performance plugin, which is a collection of standalone performance modules.
+Monorepo for the [WordPress Performance Group](https://make.wordpress.org/core/tag/performance/), primarily for the Performance Lab plugin, which is a collection of standalone performance modules.

 ## Useful commands